Wednesday, 12 March 2008

 margin-top : 1px;

-Last line of multi-line heading.
+Last line of multi-line detail heading.

 *.ignore display : none Ignore something that I've suppressed temporarily.